QHanif/Student-Management-System/README.md

 - The user enters their credentials, which are then validated by the 'login.php' script.
 If the credentials are correct, a new session is started for the user and their email is stored in the session.

 - After the user successfully logs in, the system will display the 'userPage.php' for users and 'studentDetailsPage.php' for admins.
 These pages are protected by session-based authentication, so only logged-in users and admins can access them.

+## Security Updates

+- `registerPage.html`, `loginPage.html`, `userPage.php`, and `editStudentPage.php`: These are the pages where a CSRF token is generated for each form.

+- `register.php`, `login.php`, `userPage.php`, `editStudent.php`: These are the handler files where the CSRF tokens are verified.

+- `db_connect.php`: This file contains the code for connecting to the database.
+It is included in `register.php`, `login.php`, `displayStudents.php`, and `userPage.php`.

+## Security Updates

+- Content Security Policy (CSP) has been implemented to only allow scripts to be loaded from the same origin ('self') and from 'https://stackpath.bootstrapcdn.com'.
+Inline scripts have been moved to external files to comply with this policy.

+- Cross-Site Request Forgery (CSRF) protection has been added to the forms in `registerPage.html`, `loginPage.html`, `userPage.php`, and `editStudentPage.php`.
+A CSRF token is generated when each form is displayed and stored in the session.
+When the form is submitted, the token from the form is compared with the one stored in the session in `register.php`, `login.php`, `userPage.php`, `editStudent.php`.